Like a kickoff return to the 1 yard line.

 Where it falls in the series

 It’s the third on PS2/Xbox.
-It’s got several improvements over Madden 2002, but some definite flaws that were fixed in 2004 and 2005.
+It’s got several improvements over Madden 2002, but some definite flaws that were fixed in Madden 2004 and Madden 2005.
 The PS2/Xbox versions lasted till Madden 11, but EA’s attention was on the next generation by 07.
-My recommendation for a Madden game on PS2 is easily 2005.

 The basic recipe of the gameplay established in 2002 is back again.
 The players move quickly and with strong football logic.
 Plays develop like real football plays.
 Quarterbacking is a dynamic challenge in reading the defense, moving in the pocket, and making the right pass at the right time.
 Rushing plays are powered by offensive linemen trying to make a good path for you and defenders aggressively chasing you down.
 Defense is instinctive and fun to play.